KangLLL/GameDecisionMaking/README.md

 # GameDecisionMaking

 ## Final Project
-This project implementes the flappy bird with reinforcement learning.
+This project trains an agent to play the flappy bird by using various reinforcement learning algorithms.

 ## The main executable files:
 * deep_q_network.py is implementation of DQN